DerBejijing/industrial-crafting/README.md

 ## About
 This is a minecraft plugin that adds multiblock machines and recipes to produce various chemicals and weapons for a certain datapack.
+The weapons themselves are from this amazing datapack: https://www.youtube.com/watch?v=Ia5Mlkn6ipM

 <br>